daniel-koertvelyessy/testware/firstSteps.md

 Choosing the *Target ±tolerance* option enables you to set a specifc value as a target which has to be met in order for the test step tp pass.
 Specify a tolerance value and choose if the value is absolute (abs) or a percentage (%) of the target value.

-You can set as many target values as required to meet the specification.
+* [ ] *TODO* You can set as many target values as required to meet the specification.

 #### Test step execution
 You can set if the test step can be executed internally wthin your company or if it has to be executed by an external company.
-You can determine multiple employees or companies respectively.
+Interally executed test steps can only be performed by qualified employees.
+Externally executed test steps can only be executed by companies assiciated to the related product.

 ## Generate products
+The overview of all products is viewable at `domain.tld/produkt`.
+The detail page for a product can be viewed at `domain.tld/produkt/[product_number]`.

-### Why separate products and equipment?
+### Why products and equipment?
 The basic idea is to have **products** as templates from which you can generate the actual equipment.
 Therefore, the amount of time to maintain central data, such as adding / removing a qualified person, is reduced significantly.

-Upon creating, editing and deletion every equipment related to this product will be changed accordingly.
+> Upon creating, editing and deletion every equipment related to this product will be changed accordingly.

 ### Base data
-The overview of all products is viewable at `domain.tld/produkt`.
 The base data of a product includes following data-fields:
 - required label / specification
 - name
 - product number